dsc-courses/dsc209r-2025-fa/projects/final_project.md

 Please carefully read the [video production guide][video] for details on how to design and record your video.
 Your videos should be in MPEG4 (.mp4, .m4v) format.
 Use appropriate compression to ensure your video file is not unnecessarily large.
 You will post videos online, so we encourage you to put your best face forward to the world!

 Your final demo video must be published on YouTube.
-In addition you must **submit a URL linking to your video via Canvas by Sat 12/13, 11:59pm.**
+In addition you must **submit a URL linking to your video via Canvas by Sun 12/09, 11:59pm.**

 We will have a video showcase on Tue 12/02, so please have a **first version** of your demo video ready and uploaded to YouTube by **Mon 12/01, 11:59pm. and submit a URL via Canvas.**